AcademySoftwareFoundation/OpenColorIO/docs/developers/bindings/PythonAPI.rst

    in a multi-app ecosystem, as it allows all applications to be consistently configured.

 .. note::
    Paths to LUTs can be relative.
-The search paths are defined in :py:class:`Config`.
+The search paths are defined in :py:class:`PyOpenColorIO.Config`.

 See :ref:`developers-usageexamples`